Guide to navigating North Atlantic Treaty Organization (NATO) procurement

 - what the benefit will be to both the company and NATO of them seeing the information

-- where the information will be held (in line with PWGSC policies); and
+- Where the information will be held (in line with PWGSC policies)

 - who is the responsible owner

 The Canadian Delegation will then consider the request, and if it is approved in principle, will then consult PWGSC Industrial Security Division to confirm security clearances.
 If a decision to release information is granted, in most cases the documentation will be sent to the company through PWGSC Industrial Security Division in Ottawa.

 Canadian companies wanting to do business with NATO must be registered with PWGSC in the Industrial Security Program and hold a NATO Facility Security Clearance (FSC) and a NATO Document Safeguarding Clearance (DSC).

-Additional information on the Industrial Security Program is available at the PWGSC website.
+Additional information on the Industrial Security Program is available at the PSPC website.

 Usually, NATO Notifications of Intent (NOls) are UNCLASSIFIED in order to facilitate wide distribution to industry.
 The NOI will normally specify the level of personnel and site security clearance required by prospective bidders.
 The bidding documents themselves may include information classified up to NATO SECRET and prospective bidders may have to take part in site surveys of sensitive areas, therefore sometimes Host Nations will ask for confirmation of security clearance before a bid is accepted.